GeospatialCenter-SEs/Status-Indicator-Symbology/README.md

 3.	<b>Symbology File Geodatabase</b>
 	<dt>The SymbologyDB File Geodatabase contains five simple feature classes (sometimes referred to as layers) for examining the symbology and the domains needed to utilize and update the symbology.
 When utilizing these symbols in your own schemas you can transfer the needed domains to your geodatabase.</dt>

-4. 	<dt>Three walkthrough gifs for the Customizing The Symbology section.</dt>
+4. 	<b>Three walkthrough gifs for the Customizing The Symbology section</b>

 ![ArcProDLA2](https://github.com/user-attachments/assets/51449977-c1d5-4809-b858-6c3ff8ab0b98)